Yenuli2244/IT2223---Practical/Day 03/README.md

 ![Screenshot (304)](https://github.com/user-attachments/assets/ba581dcc-6210-4f0b-bcfb-e8075ed1e0c6)
 ![Screenshot (305)](https://github.com/user-attachments/assets/7221c558-8e9b-40e6-9987-3326552056b3)

-# 📌 Get marks from the user and print the grade
+# 📌 Get marks from the user and print the grade. --> Grades.m
+## This MATLAB code takes a student's marks as input, displays them, and then prints the corresponding grade based on the value.
+Here's a step-by-step explanation: